These Vegan Chocolate Chip Cookies are the best perfectly soft vegan cookies. Only 1 bowl and simple ingredients.

 Why You Will Love This Recipe

-- One bowl: You only need 1 bowl and a hand mixer to make these easy vegan chocolate chip cookies.
-Of course, you need measuring cups!
+- One bowl: You only need 1 bowl to make these Vegan Chocolate Chip Cookies.
+Of course, you need measuring cups too if you don't have a kitchen scale.

 If you love vegan cookies check out my Chocolate Chip Cookie Bars, Banana Peanut Butter Oatmeal Cookies, Chocolate Chunk Coconut Oat Cookies, Vegan Peanut Butter Cookies, Vegan Chocolate Chip Muffins, Edible Cookie Dough or my seasonal Vegan Apple Cider Cookies, Pumpkin Chocolate Chip Cookies, Vegan Ginger Cookies and Pumpkin Oatmeal Chocolate Chip Cookies I know you will love them all!